 If you’re a beginner hiker or are traveling with your family, then the Radal Siete Tazas National Park is the ideal spot for you.
 There are numerous gentle hiking routes around this park that showcase the seven magical waterfalls and their ‘tea cups’.

 The Siete Tazas (Seven Teacups) are a unique natural wonder where the Claro de Molina river has carved beautiful rock pools out of the basalt rock so it looks as if each waterfall has their own ‘cup’.

 Radal Siete Tazas National Park is covered in lush green forest and has multiple viewpoints from where hikers can enjoy gazing at the tranquil waterfalls and crystal rock pools.

 The Cerro Castillo Circuit is a four day trek through the beautiful Cerro Castillo Nature Reserve.
 The trail is 32.5 miles (53 kilometers) long and rivals the W Trek.
 Along this circuit you will see stunning glaciers, indigenous forests, snow-capped mountain peaks, crystal blue lakes, and some very uniquely shaped mountains.

-If you’re looking to completely immerse yourself in nature, then this remote trek is ideal.
+If you’re backpacking Patagonia and looking to completely immerse yourself in nature, then this remote trek is ideal.
 There are different route options for this circuit so you can choose to only hike for one day if four is a bit much for you or you don’t have enough time.